kubernetes/website/content/en/blog/_posts/2021-06-21-update-with-ingress-nginx.md

 ---
 layout: blog
-title: 'Updates to Ingress Nginx with network v1'
+title: 'Updating NGINX-Ingress to use the stable Ingress API'
 date: 2021-06-21
 slug: update-with-ingress-nginx
 ---